vyapp/vy/README.md

 to edit multiple files in a given tab. vy supports multiple tabs as well with a handy scheme of keys to switch focus between tabs and panes.

-vy has a very well defined scheme for user plugins.
-One can easily develop a plugin then make vy load it.
 There is a vyrc file written in Python that is very well documented and organized to make it simple to load plugins and set stuff at startup.
 You can take the best out of vy with no need to learn some odd language like vimscript or emacs LISP; since vy is written in Python, you use Python to develop for it.